ashbaldry/howler/README.md

 ## Installation

-This package is not yet available on CRAN.
+This package is available on CRAN and r-universe.
 To install the latest version:

 ```r
 install.packages("devtools")